 This post may contain affiliate links.
 Please read my disclosure.

 These soft and moist Vegan Blueberry Muffins are perfect for breakfast, especially warmed up with a little schmear of vegan butter.
-Packed with fresh juicy blueberries, these homemade muffins are also gluten-free, refined sugar-free and nut-free.
+Packed with fresh, juicy blueberries, these homemade vegan muffins are also gluten-free, refined sugar-free and nut-free.

 Blueberries have always been a favorite of mine since I was a kid.
 In fact, as a child of the 80s, my favorite Strawberry Shortcake doll was not the one who resembled me most, Strawberry herself, with her red hair and freckles.
 See the (blurry but very red-headed) evidence below. 😉